WRDC: WPTF-TV/Durham Life era

-Amid indications that Durham Life was as willing to preempt NBC programming as the Everetts had been despite a more powerful signal, Channel 28 still faced the audience-loyalty problems it had under Triangle Telecasters.
+Amid indications that Durham Life was as willing to preempt NBC programming as the Everetts had been despite a more powerful signal, channel 28 still faced the audience-loyalty problems it had under Triangle Telecasters.
 As NBC's ratings slump worsened, WPTF's already frosty relationship with NBC became even chillier.
 Even the network's few hits at the time, such as Diff'rent Strokes and The Rockford Files, performed poorly for the station, a problem compounded when NBC programming head Fred Silverman's theory of a "living schedule" did not generate the same success as it did at ABC.
 Channel 28's stronger signal did not result in a boost for its news ratings; in November 1979, WRAL's 6 p.m. newscast attracted a 30 rating, WTVD's a 16, and WPTF-TV's a measly 1.
 In 1981, Durham Life reorganized as a holding company, Durham Corporation; the reorganized company fended off two hostile takeover attempts later in the decade.
 While the radio stations continued to make money, the broadcasting division posted losses because of channel 28.
-Durham Life also continued to preempt NBC programming, albeit less often than the 1970s.
-Citing a scheduling problem with a syndicated special, WPTF-TV preempted Maya Angelou's TV movie Sister, Sister when NBC aired it, despite its being set in North Carolina and despite Angelou teaching at Wake Forest University.
+Durham Life also continued to preempt NBC programming, albeit less often than in the 1970s.
+Citing a scheduling problem with a syndicated special, WPTF-TV preempted Maya Angelou's TV movie Sister, Sister when NBC aired it, despite it being set in North Carolina and Angelou teaching at Wake Forest University.
 The station defended its programming philosophy by pointing to its most acclaimed and popular examples of first-run syndicated programs, such as The Muppet Show, and TV movies from Operation Prime Time.

 Channel 28 also justified its reliance on syndicated programs by pointing out how they got higher ratings than its nightly news broadcasts.
-WPTF-TV dropped its 11:00 p.m. newscast in 1982, moving its early-evening newscast to 5:30 and delaying the NBC Nightly News to 7:00 p.m. so it could air Star Trek instead.
+WPTF-TV dropped its 11 p.m. newscast in 1982, moving its early-evening newscast to 5:30 and delaying the NBC Nightly News to 7 p.m. so it could air Star Trek instead.
 It also dropped NBC News Overnight, arguing to a local newspaper that the station would lose money on the show compared to just showing nothing at all and signing off after Late Night with David Letterman.
 The following year, longform evening newscasts were dropped altogether, replaced with brief cut-ins throughout the day.
 The closest thing to a newscast on the station was a half-hour weekday newsmagazine, North Carolina Today.